 Yep, shortbread cookies don’t always have to be full of butter.
 This recipe cuts out part of the fat with applesauce, still yielding a recipe that’ll satisfy any taste bud.

 For a sweet and sour treat, try these brightly flavored baked goods.
-Lemon rinds, honey, and plain yogurt are the stars in this recipe that make this cookie a real (healthy!) winner.
+Lemons, honey, and almond flour are the stars and make this cookie a real (healthier) winner.

-Need we read past the title?
-When the chocolate craving hits, grab one of these brownies, no flour included.
+Need we say more?
+When the chocolate craving hits, grab one of these brownies.
+No flour necessary.

 What’s a holiday season without some peppermint?
-Swapping out some butter for plain yogurt makes them healthier, and crushed candy canes make them worth going back for more!
+Swapping out some butter for plain yogurt lightens the cookies up a bit, and crushed candy canes make them worth going back for more.

 With grated carrots and rolled oats as two of the major ingredients, this soft, spicy cookie is a good balance between healthy and indulgent.
 If butterscotch chips aren’t your fave, sub in dark chocolate.

-Need a quick, easy dessert to bring to that last minute, unexpected holiday party?
-This five-ingredient, no-bake dessert will fit the bill.
+Need a quick, easy dessert to bring to that last-minute, unexpected holiday party?
+This five-ingredient, no-bake dessert fits the bill.

 Vegan and gluten-free cookies don’t have to be dry, flavorless, and boring.
 These tiramisu sandwich cookies feature tasty ingredients like rum, vanilla, amaretto, coconut cream, and instant coffee.

-Since Oreos are milk’s favorite cookie, they’re probably Santa’s favorite cookie, too.
+Since Oreos are milk’s favorite cookie, they’re probably Santa’s too.
 These homemade sandwiches are raw, gluten-free, and dairy-free.
-Pro tip: you definitely need a food processor to whip up these allergen-free bad boys.
+Pro tip: You definitely need a food processor to whip up these allergen-free bad boys.

-Here is the classic oatmeal raisin cookie with some holiday spice!
-Applesauce instead of butter, whole-wheat flour, and oats make this an A+ cookie.
+Here is the classic oatmeal raisin cookie with some holiday spice: Applesauce instead of butter, whole-wheat flour, and oats make this an A+ offering.